sruShiva/Citbank_Hackathon/README.md

+# Note
+For the above problem statement we have tried to make a dashboard using python and extracted the information from the respective websites.
+This code can be run everyday to get results daily.
+This is  can help automate the process.
+Further we have also done data analytics to get important results to help traders and institutions analyze data well.
 # Citbank_Hackathon
 The above repository is the solution for the problem statement specified for the Hackathon.
 There are 4 files in this repository: